The best way to keep improving and to stay on top of customer satisfaction is by constantly gathering customer feedback.

 2. Set Up Instagram Story Polls To See Who Is Engaging And What They Think

-Companies cannot ignore social media and their followers when they are looking for feedback.
-While not scientific, Instagram polls are a way to test the waters around your business and your customer’s thoughts as well as get an idea of how engaging your Instagram content is.
+Companies cannot ignore social media and their followers when they are looking for actionable customer feedback.
+While not scientific, Instagram polls are a way to test the waters around your business and the general customer sentiment as well as get an idea of how engaging your Instagram content is.

-Interactive poll stickers let you ask certain questions and see results from people who see your story, offering insights and a chance for customer interactions.
+Interactive poll stickers let you ask every type of feedback question you can think of and see results from people who see your story, actionable insight and a chance for customer interaction.
 Any social media marketing needs to integrate with those who are monitoring customer experiences so they get the necessary data from Instagram followers to use it to improve their future experiences.

 3. Use Facebook Polls To Engage With Followers Regularly